 As a property owner you have an important role to play in reducing bushfire risk by the way you design, develop and maintain your property.
 Council has developed a video and the Landscaping your Surf Coast Garden for Bushfire(PDF, 2MB) booklet to help.

-Did you know well-managed roadsides contribute to road safety, fire prevention, protection of the environment and flood management?
-Council manages road reserves with all these things in mind.
+Council manages the other roads within our shire, adding up to roughly 1500kms of road verges.
+Well-managed roadsides contribute to road safety, fire prevention, flood management and the protection of the environment.
+Council manages road reserves with all of these things in mind.

 Foraging on Council owned or managed land